EO Modulation Systems

-Electro-Optic Modulation: Systems and Applications
+EO Modulation Systems and Applications (EO Modulators)

 Demands for Wider-Band Beam Modulation Challenge System Designers by Robert F. Enscoe and Richard J. Kocka

 The electroded crystal may be considered to be a voltage-variable waveplate (Figure1.)
 When a voltage is applied, the polarization of the light exiting the crystal changes.
 This variation in polarization results in intensity modulation downstream from the output polarizer.
+Biasing the modulator is typically achieved using a dc voltage to set the operating point for optimal transmission and stability.

 The ideal electro-optic material possesses all of the following properties:

-• large change in refractive index per volt.
+- large change in refractive index per volt.

-• high optical quality and transmission low dielectric constant (low capacitance).
+- high optical quality and transmission low dielectric constant (low capacitance).

-• low dielectric loss tangent (no dielectric heating due to a high-frequency electric field)
+- low dielectric loss tangent (no dielectric heating due to a high-frequency electric field)

-• no distortions in modulators output from piezoelectric resonances.
+- no distortions in modulators output from piezoelectric resonances.

 Figure 1.
 Retardation of laser polarization while a laserbeam passes through an ADP crystal.
 The output polarizer converts the phase shift into an amplitude modulation.